rplaurberg/Cosmatesque/README.md

 # Cosmatesque
 Cosmatesque is a fractal-making program.
 It uses recurrence relations and modular arithmetic to generate arrays of integers which are then color-coded.

 The user controls the parameters of the recurrence relation, modulus, and color-coding rules.
 The results are immediately reflected in a simplified preview on screen.
-The user can save a higher resolution version of the image to their computer.
+The user can save a high resolution version of the pattern to their computer.

 `Cosmateseque.py` contains the GUI and interactive elements.
 The file `fractal.py` defines a class that handles the mathematical and image-making capacities.
 The program requires `PySimpleGUIQt` for its GUI and `Pillow` and `numpy` for image generation.